How Often to Apply Coconut Oil to Your Scalp at Night for Gorgeous Hair

 My Coconut Oil Journey

-I’ll never forget my first coconut oil mishap.
-After years of battling flaky scalp and unruly frizz, I lathered it on every night, imagining silky, salon-worthy hair.
-Two weeks later?
-My roots looked dipped in bacon grease, while my ends stayed straw-like.
-My reflection screamed, “Well, that backfired!”
+I’ll never forget my first coconut oil mistake.
+After struggling for years with a flaky scalp and wild frizz, I thought coconut oil would be my miracle fix.
+So, I slathered it on every night, dreaming of silky, smooth hair.
+But two weeks later, my roots looked greasy like they were dipped in bacon grease, while my ends stayed dry and straw-like.
+I looked in the mirror and thought, “Well, that didn’t work at all!”

 The Breakthrough Moment